andalenavals/momentsml/sphinx/source/installation.rst

 Download
 --------

-The code is hosted on `<https://github.com/megalut/megalut/>`_
+The code is hosted on `<https://github.com/momentsml/momentsml/>`_

 Installation
 ------------

-First, the longer answer: especially if you want to tweak/read the code and do frequent commits or updates, just add the directory containing ``megalut`` to your ``PYTHONPATH``.
+First, the longer answer: especially if you want to tweak/read the code and do frequent commits or updates, just add the directory containing ``momentsml`` to your ``PYTHONPATH``.
 That way you can keep MomentsML in any convenient place on your system, and modify it on the fly, without having to ``python setup.py install`` after any modification.

 For tcsh, add for instance something like this to your .tcshrc ::